 The foliage is beautiful during the summer when plants are actively growing.
 However, the cooler temperatures of fall help intensify the foliage colors with a pinkish tint.

 Provide good air movement to minimize disease and pest risk.
 During winter reduce and avoid excessive humidity.

-This succulent plant is drought tolerant and able to survive extended dry periods without watering.
+Mexican hens succulents are drought tolerant and able to survive extended dry periods.

-However, providing adequate watering during the growing season will produce a strong more beautiful plant.
+However, providing adequate watering during the growing season will produce a strong more beautiful garden plant.